 2. Load Balancing

-- Message Queue Consumers: Multiple workers consuming from same queue
+- Message Queue Consumers: Multiple workers consuming from the same queue.

 3. Partitioning Strategies